 - the person no longer gets Disability Living Allowance at the middle or highest rate for personal care (or this reduces to the lowest rate for personal care), Personal Independence Payment daily living component, Attendance Allowance, Constant Attendance Allowance or Armed Forces Independence Payment

 - you are detained in legal custody

-- you are going to leave Northern Ireland (tell DCS about this as soon as you can)
+- you are going to leave Northern Ireland - tell Disability and Carers Service about this as soon as you can

 - you or the person you care for change address

 If you temporarily stop looking after them for 20 hours or more a week, you need to tell Disability and Carers Service if this break lasts for more than 12 weeks.